Jean-Baptiste Evariste Charles Pricot de Sainte-Marie: Archaeology

-Pricot de Sainte-Marie contributes to the Geographical Society and sends statements of inscriptions from Bosnia to the Academy of Inscriptions and Belles-Lettres.
+Pricot de Sainte-Marie contributed to the Geographical Society and sent statements of inscriptions from Bosnia to the Academy of Inscriptions and Belles-Lettres.

 His main activity consisted of exploration missions in Tunisia between 1873 and 1876, both on the sites of Carthage and Utica.
-Through his explorations, he is one of the pioneers of archeology in the Beylik of Tunis.
+Through his explorations, he was one of the pioneers of archaeology in the Beylik of Tunis.

 His name remains attached to the archaeological site of Carthage as well as to the ship Magenta, which sank off the coast of Toulon in 1875 with many Carthaginian antiquities (including the more than 2,000 Pricot de Sainte-Marie steles) and which was the subject of underwater archaeological excavations between 1995 and 1998.